Design of the UW Wi-Fi Network

 - Wi-Fi is a dynamic service.
 Due to the dynamic nature of Wi-Fi, IP space serving a building or open space can, and will, change over time due to capacity re-engineering.

-- Wi-Fi Fixed IP addresses are available for clients with a demonstrated needs.
+- Wi-Fi Fixed IP addresses are available for clients with a demonstrated need.
 These clients should understand that due to the dynamic nature of Wi-Fi address space, they may be required to change these addresses periodically and possibly with short notice.

 - See the Wi-Fi Fixed IP Address Requirements page for details on requirements and procedures for requesting a Fixed IP on a Wi-Fi network.